ethereum/ethereum-org-website/src/content/developers/tutorials/optimism-std-bridge-annotated-code/index.md

         // slither-disable-next-line reentrancy-events, reentrancy-benign
 ```

-[Slither](https://github.com/crytic/slither) is a static analyzer Optimism runs on every contract to look for vulnerabilities.
+[Slither](https://github.com/crytic/slither) is a static analyzer Optimism runs on every contract to look for vulnerabilities and other potential problems.
 In this case, the following line triggers two vulnerabilities:

 1. [Reentrancy events](https://github.com/crytic/slither/wiki/Detector-Documentation#reentrancy-vulnerabilities-3)